 ⭐⭐⭐⭐⭐ 421 Reviews

-Although you can get to Yalapa on your own, with this tour you get the chance to enjoy multiple activities and see many places in one day.
+Although you can get to Yalapa on your own, this unique tour snorkeling tour from Puerto Vallarta will give you chance to enjoy multiple activities and see many places in one day.
 Definitely one of the most recommended tours if you love to be in the water.

 👉 Yelapa and Majahuitas Snorkeling tour from Puerto Vallarta BOOK IT HERE